ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ```

 ## 3. Aggregations
-Similar to `Pandas`, We can use the `groupby` method to group different columns and perform aggregations using different functions.
+Similar to `Pandas`, we can use the `groupby` method to group different columns and perform aggregations using various functions.

 Let us group by `room_shared` and calculate the average `cleanliness_rating` for each case: